bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     -   `<=>` (equal to or both inputs are null)

 #### Logical
--   Bodo SQL currently supports the following logical operators:
+-   BodoSQL currently supports the following logical operators:

-    -   `AND`
+    -   `#!sql AND`
-    -   `OR`
+    -   `#!sql OR`
-    -   `NOT`
+    -   `#!sql NOT`

 #### String
--   Bodo SQL currently supports the following string operators:
+-   BodoSQL currently supports the following string operators:

     -   `||` (string concatenation)